 /should-you-be-concerned-about-hypertension/feed/ 0

-How to Succeed with Virtual Care Part 1: How We Treat via Text /part-1-how-we-treat-via-text/ /part-1-how-we-treat-via-text/#respond Wed, 22 Jan 2020 19:52:25 +0000 https://marketing-wp.gravitate.98point6.com/?p=13932 Virtual care may sound mysterious and even a little ambiguous, but it’s actually more straightforward than you think.
+How to Succeed with Virtual Care Part 1: Treat via Text /part-1-how-we-treat-via-text/ /part-1-how-we-treat-via-text/#respond Wed, 22 Jan 2020 19:52:25 +0000 https://marketing-wp.gravitate.98point6.com/?p=13932 Virtual care may sound mysterious and even a little ambiguous, but it’s actually more straightforward than you think.
 In this new series aimed at addressing patients’ top questions and concerns, our goal is to offer a better understanding of how 98point6 works and fits into your life—empowering you to take charge of your health and […]

 ]]>